Naiml007/bot-discord-nuke/README.md

 npm install
 ```

+Settings
-edit line 3 in index.js to your token
+Edit line 3 in index.js to your token
 ```js
 const token = '';
 ```